Nyumat/sicklesense/README.md

 ![Sickle Sense Landing Page](/public/preview-light.png)

-**Sickle Sense** Sickle Sense is an innovative web application designed to transform the management of sickle cell disease.
-My mission is to create a holistic platform that enhances the quality of life for individuals living with SCD, bridging the gap between personal health management and medical support.
+Sickle Sense is a web application designed to transform the management of sickle cell disease.
+As someone living with the illness, my mission is to create a holistic platform that enhances the quality of life for *all* individuals living with SCD, bridging the gap between personal health management and medical support.

 ## ⚙️ System Architecture